pranshu-kumar/nlp-robot-navigation/README.md

 ![](media/appraoch.png)

 ## Dataset :bookmark_tabs:
-We use the dataset curated by ...
+We use the dataset curated by authors of this [paper](https://aclanthology.org/D18-1286.pdf).

 ### Challenges in the dataset
 The notion of directions was incorporated in the dataset.
 Any corridor can be traversed from either of the two opposite directions.
 (See example below)